Mattress Guides

 Queen

-Queen mattresses are 60 inches wide and 80 inches long and are the most popular mattress size among both couples and single adult sleepers.
+The Queen size mattress is 60 inches wide and 80 inches long and is the most popular mattress size among both couples and single adult sleepers.
 Queen mattresses are the smallest mattress size we recommend for couples.
 Compared to a king or split king, a queen size mattress is a bit narrow, but it should still be comfortable for two sleepers.

 Queen mattresses are a good option for couples, solo sleepers, and work well in guest rooms.